Sewage Disposal Systems

 For small scale projects, CCA provides low cost septic system designs for single family residential.
 For large scale projects requiring on-site Connecticut Department of Energy and Environmental Protection (DEEP) systems, we analyze and perform the following:

 Soil Testing – On-site evaluation of the soils available for sewage disposal including permeability tests on appropriate samples.
 If necessary, we engage a boring rig to examine deep soil layers.

 Hydraulic Analysis – This study determines the hydraulic capacity of the soils to determine if sufficient capacity is available to accommodate the proposed discharge, rainfall and safety factor.

-Virus and Bacteria Detention Analysis – The determination of the velocity of sewage flow through the soils to determine if sufficient renovation has been performed prior to reaching a water body, property or well.
+Virus and Bacteria Detention Analysis –The determination of the velocity of sewage flow through the soils to determine if sufficient renovation has occurred prior to reaching a water body, property line or well.

 Nitrogen Dilution Analysis – Determination of groundwater and surface flows available to dilute the nitrogen components from the sewage effluent to acceptable levels.

 Long Term Acceptance Rate – An analysis of the long term effect of bacterial action with regard to the soil interface, development of the biocrust and calculation of the required leaching interface area.